RubySanderson/RubySanderson/README.md

 What have I learned in Data Analysis?
 This portfolio is a glimpse into some of the things we learned to do whilst studying Data Analysis:
 - Understanding data: Role of data in the context of the digital world, sourcing internal/external/open datasets, functions of data formats (numeric integer, temporal, text, geospatial, media, logical, and reference data), data architechture
-- Excel: BODMAS/sums, IF statements, comditional formatting, average/countif/min/max, creating tables, pivot tables/charts/graphs, h/v/xlookup
+- Excel: BODMAS/sums, IF statements, conditional formatting, average/countif/min/max, creating tables, pivot tables/charts/graphs, h/v/xlookup
 - Python: